 School Boards can make reducing chronic absence a key policy objective and hold superintendents accountable for taking action to improve attendance.
 They can commission chronic absence reports and use the results to determine allocation of resources to address problem areas.
 They can also use chronic absence as a metric for school or superintendent success.

 Chief state school officers can also help advance awareness and action to improve student attendance.
-They can use their position as a bully pulpit, promote participation in Attendance Awareness Month, produce and release statewide reports, and encourage local superintendents to sign on to the Call to Action.
-State chiefs who have committed to modeling such actions currently participate in the Campaign for Grade Level Reading’s Advisory Committee on Ending Chronic Absence.
+They can use their position as a bully pulpit, promote participation in the Attendance Awareness Campaign, produce and release statewide reports, and encourage local superintendents to sign on to the Call to Action.

 Success Mentors initiative In New York City, the lessons from then-Mayor Michael Bloomberg’s successful Success Mentor attendance pilot have been widely shared with an emphasis on data tracking, attendance committees and Success Mentors.
 A community schools initiative championed by Mayor Bill de Blasio now uses these strategies in 45 schools.
 In 2016, the US Department of Education and the White House launched an initiative to expand Success Mentors to 30 school districts and reach over a quarter million students.
 As a continuation of the federal initiative, the Department of Education established the National Student Attendance, Engagement, and Success Center (NSAESC).